kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 column order is abcd, then given abc triangles, we would do a 3-way intersection of forward index of a's, backward index of b's, and forward index of c's, to complete the triangles to joins.
-This type of multiway intersections is the necessary algorithmic step to be efficient on cyclic queries (if the relationships are many-to-many).
+This type of multiway intersections is the necessary algorithmic step to be efficient on cyclic queries.

 ## How Kùzu Performs Worst-case Optimal Join Algorithms: